pythoncapi/pythoncapi/doc/index.rst

 The current C API has multiple issues:

-* Optimization attempts like Unladen Swallow and Pyston failed because of the C API and the lack of an usable :ref:`stable ABI <stable-abi>`.
 * The Python lifecycle is shorter than the :ref:`lifecycle of some operating systems <os-vendors>`: how to get the latest Python on an "old" but stable operating system?